 The brand registration privilege tax is due annually by May 31.
 The tax is based on the number of cases of each brand sold during the previous 12-month period.
-If a brand was not sold for the entire 12-month period, the tax will be based on the average monthly sales of that brand multiplied by 12.
+If a brand was not sold for the entire 12-month period, the tax would be based on the average monthly sales of that brand multiplied by 12.
 Tax is due in the following amounts:

-- For each brand of distilled spirits for which actual wholesale sales were 50 cases or more - \$250 per year. - For each brand of distilled spirits for which actual wholesale sales were less than 50 cases \$100 per year. - For each brand of wine for which actual wholesale sales were 250 cases or more \$250 per year. - For each brand of wine for which actual wholesale sales were less than 250 cases no tax is due. - For each brand of beer with an alcohol content of 5% by weight or greater and high alcohol content beer \$100 per year regardless of the number of cases sold. - ⚠ Please note that each brand registration must be renewed every year.
+- For each distilled spirits brand for which wholesale sales were 50 cases or more -\$250 per year. - For each distilled spirits brand for which wholesale sales were less than 50 cases -\$100 per year. - For each brand of wine for which actual wholesale sales were 250 cases or more -\$250 per year. - For each brand of wine for which actual wholesale sales were less than 250 cases no tax is due. - For each beer brand with an alcohol content of 5% by weight or greater and high alcohol content beer \$100 per year regardless of the number of cases sold. - ▲ Please note that each brand registration must be renewed every year.
 Importers and manufacturers should renew their brands and pay the applicable tax before the May 31st due date via TNTAP or by filing ALC120 -Brand Registration Renewal Return with the Department.